ArashAkbarinia/osculari/docs/source/index.rst

    :target: https://zenodo.org/doi/10.5281/zenodo.10214005

-**Osculari** (ōsculārī; Latin; to embrace, kiss) is a Python library providing an easy interface for different techniques to explore and interpret the internal presentation of deep neural networks.
+**Osculari** (ōsculārī; Latin; to embrace, kiss) is a Python package providing an easy interface for different psychophysical techniques to explore and interpret the internal presentation of artificial neural networks.

-- Supporting for following pretrained models:
+- Supporting the following pretrained models:
     * All classification and segmentation networks from `PyTorch's official website <https://pytorch.org/vision/stable/models.html>`_.
     * All OpenAI `CLIP <(https://github.com/openai/CLIP>`_ language-vision models.